eason-pan-ep/turtlebot4-maze-nav/README.md

 ## Installation and Running
 ### System Requirements
-- Make sure these ROS2 and these ROS2 packges are installed
+- Make sure these ROS2 and these ROS2 packages are installed
     - ros-humble-turtlebot4-bringup,
     - ros-humble-turtlebot4-base
 - For simulation runs, make sure Gazebo Simulator, Ignition Fortress are installed